theopn/i3-sway-tips/README.md

 Execute `swaymsg -t get_inputs` to list the input devices.
 Once you get the name or id, you can utilize those to configure a specific device.
 Or you can configure the entire set of devices to behave a certain way.

+Below disables the trackpad while typing, enables tap to click, and enables the natural scrolling.

 ```
 input "type:touchpad" {